ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

     // Gets a reference to the parent filter.
 The result is returned asynchronously
     // via a callback as the parent filter may not exist yet.
 If it does
-    // not exist, it is created and asynchronously returned (ag-Grid itself
+    // not exist, it is created and asynchronously returned (AG Grid itself
     // does not create components asynchronously, however if providing a framework
     // provided filter e.g. React, it might be).
     //